rafaelrph/champ/README.md

 I prefered to use JSON because it's really commom, has lots of resources and function on JS.

 I know that on a production enrironment, we have to take care of security, build a more robust architecture, use frameworks, etc...
 As I said, I just want to show my skills, keep the project simple and well organised.

+# Workflow
+JS files are organised in classes using OOP and MVC concepts.

+1. Get data from the API: created the "Service" class which connects and get data from the API.
+This class has: generic functions to connect to an API; API parameters (url, paths, ids, etc.); specific functions (get results, get teams, etc.)

+2. Organise data: created the "Model" class which extract information from data.
+This class has functions which receive data from the Service class and provide the final information that is showed on the website.

+3. Show the information: created the "View" class which inserts, the generated information from Model class, on the website (user interface).

+4. Create a controller: created the "Controller" class which controls the features.

+If the project was bigger, the classes (Service, Model, View and Controller) would become generic classes, leaving just generic functions.
+These classes would be extended by other specific classes.